 His scores for natural history films have won numerous awards at international film festivals.
 These include an Emmy in 2016 for The Last Orangutan Eden, a Golden Panda at Wildscreen for The Elephant, the Emperor and the Butterfly Tree (2004), and in America, Best Music at both the American Wildlife Film Awards Jackson Hole (Danger in Tiger Paradise 2003) and the Missoula International Wildlife Film Festival (South Pacific 2010).
 He was nominated for an Ivor for Danger in Tiger Paradise in 2002 and at the Emmys for Mississippi Tales of the Last River Rat in 2006.
 The runaway success of the 2019 Netflix film Dancing with the Birds has led to nominations for best music at the Emmys, Wildscreen in Bristol and the International Documentary Awards in New York.

 His scores have a rare ability to move an audience and give a film a heightened emotional intensity.

-David is based in England in the heart of historic Wiltshire.
+David is based in England in the historic South Wiltshire.

-Housed in a converted 400-year-old thatched threshing barn, the studio is a fully floating acoustically designed space.
-Technically it is based around a Mac running Logic Pro.
+David’s studio is based around a Mac running Logic Pro.
 Microphones are by Neuman and AKG and the 5.1 monitoring system is by PMC with Hafler amplification.

 Along with a vast array of software instruments and samples, the studio is home to an eclectic collection of instruments from trombones to ukuleles and from anklungs to xaphoons via Tibetan prayer bowls and David’s beloved 1890 double bass.